-Born in 1971 in Camaguey, Cuba.
-Lives and works in Mérida, México.
+Born in 1971 in Camagüey, Cuba.
+He lives and works in Mérida, Mexico.

-Marco A. Castillo is one of the founders of the art collective Los Carpinteros, and his work is permeated by an interest in the history of Cuba and the country’s post-revolutionary, social and cultural changes.
-Castillo has been extensively investigating architecture, design and sculpture, which are fundamental aspects of his artistic practice in seeking to create installations, drawings and sculptures that engage with space and negotiate between the functional and non-functional, often expressed in a humorous way.
+Marco A. Castillo is founder of the art collective Los Carpinteros, and his work is imbued with an interest in Cuba’s history and the country’s post-revolutionary, social and cultural changes.
+Castillo has been extensively researching architecture, design and sculpture, which are fundamental aspects of his artistic practice in the quest to create installations, drawings and sculptures that relate to space and negotiate between the functional and the non-functional, often expressed in a humorous manner.

-Already with the period of his early works Castillo’s oeuvre is one of the most important and internationally influential of the Latin American continent of the past twenty years.
+Already from his earliest works, Castillo’s oeuvre is one of the most important and internationally influential in Latin America in the last twenty years.